 FAQs

+So, this was all about the cost of living in Switzerland.
 To explore study abroad opportunities and calculate the cost of living abroad, stay in tune with Leverage Edu and Leverage Live.
-To plan your foreign studies journey, feel free to connect us at 1800 572 000.
+To plan your foreign studies journey, feel free to contact us at 1800 572 000.